Lendermarket Review 2023: 16% Too Good To Be True?

 lendermarket-review-community-2023

-Lendermarket Review Summary
+Summary Lendermarket Review 2024

 Lendermarket is on the verge of change.
 After three years of exclusively financing Creditstar Group loans, the platform is now planning to provide fundraising and liquidity for external non-bank lenders.
 How should this step be assessed?

+On one hand, it will increase diversification for investors and reduce dependency on Creditstar.
+In addition, scaling the loan offering could also boost the revenue.
 On the other hand, the marketplace model also entails other requirements.
 The acquisition, support and monitoring of a large number of lenders can prove to be very demanding.
 The developments at Mintos have made it impressively clear that this is not always as easy.
+It remains to be seen how and whether Lendermarket can live up to its new approach.

 FAQ Lendermarket Review